 And in the end, I would need to reduce my intensity anyway.

-Having a sore upper back from squats is a common result from training hard.
+Having a sore upper back from squats is a common result of training hard.

 However, it really depends on your form and technique as all pain is not created equal.

 Having great body awareness comes into play here as doctors, personal trainers, physical therapists, etc. cannot watch over you like a hawk all the time.